 Pasadenans appreciate the high quality of arts, culture, cultural institutions and other cultural amenities found within the City.
+Also highlighted were the benefits arts and culture have on the economy and tourism.
 While most comments celebrated the arts and culture in Pasadena, a few residents commented that more could be done to support arts and culture.
 Many of those comments focused on financial support for the arts and the need for specific programs, which would be outside the scope of this update.

-Respondents noted the accessibility of arts and culture, the prevalence of world class, high quality institutions and the diverse cultural mix and range of institutions found within the City.
+Respondents noted the accessibility of arts and culture, the prevalence of world-class, high-quality institutions and the diverse cultural mix and range of institutions found within the City.
 People specifically mentioned several cultural institutions and events that they valued: museums such as the Norton Simon Museum and Pacific Asia Museum, Art Night, the Huntington Library and the Rose Bowl.
 People treasured the various groups and venues that call Pasadena home such as the Pasadena Symphony, the Pasadena Playhouse and the Civic Auditorium.
 Residents also appreciated the prevalence of free concerts and opportunities to hear live music.